Instability analysis for spiral arms of local galaxies: M51, NGC3627 and NGC628: Acknowledgements

 \section{Acknowledgements}

+We are grateful to an anonymous reviewer for his/her efforts to improve this paper.
 We thank David V. Stark, Yusuke Miyamoto, Ken-ichi Tadaki and Naoki Yoshida for their valuable discussion.
 This study was supported by National Astronomical Observatory of Japan (NAOJ) ALMA Scientific Research Grant Number 2019-11A.
 SI receives the funding from KAKENHI Grant-in-Aid for Young Scientists (B), No. 17K17677, FE is financially supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number 17K14259, and HY receives the funding from Grant-in-Aid for Scientific Research (No. 17H04827 and 20H04724) from JSPS.
 This paper used the following ALMA data: ADS/JAO.ALMA \#2015.1.00956.S (PI: A. K. Leroy) and \#2013.1.00532.S (PI: E. Schinnerer).
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
 Data analysis was carried out on the Multi-wavelength Data Analysis System operated by the Astronomy Data Center (ADC), NAOJ.